sapegin/washingcode-book/manuscript/Naming_is_hard.md

 Though TypeScript allows us to use a type and a value with the same name in the same scope, I think it makes code confusing.

 The only solution I see is renaming either the type or the component.
-I usually try to rename a component, though it requires some creativity to come up with a name that's not confusing.
-For example, names like `UserComponent` or `UserView` would be confusing because other components don't have these suffixes.
+I usually try to rename a component, though it requires some creativity to come up with a name that’s not confusing.
+For example, names like `UserComponent` or `UserView` would be confusing because other components don’t have these suffixes.
 But something like `UserProfile` may work in this case:

 ```tsx
 interface User {